Fort Lauderdale airport: 5 dead, shooting suspect had gun in checked bag

 "He stopped calling," she said.
 "He wouldn't respond to my messages.
 I would call and text.
 He seemed distant."

-Her family is still in shock.
+Her family is still in shock, she said.

 "Who would have imagined that he could do something like this?" she said.
 "I don't say that because we're family.
 I say it because he wasn't like that."